AWARD CRITERIA

 Additional Criteria by Category

-• BEST DOCUMENTARY – an exceptionally realized nonfiction film that deals creatively with cultural, artistic, historical, social, scientific, economic or other subject matter.
+• BEST DOCUMENTARY FEATURE – an exceptionally realized nonfiction feature-length film (U.S. or international) that deals creatively with cultural, artistic, historical, social, scientific, economic or other subject matter.
 This is a director and producers’ award.
 The objective is to recognize the significant artistic and/or social impact of the director’s vision.
 It may be photographed in actual occurrence, or may employ partial re-enactment, stock footage, stills, animation, stop-motion or other hybrid techniques, as long as the overall emphasis is on fact and not fiction.
 The Gotham Award will be presented to the film’s credited director(s) and producer(s).

-• BEST INTERNATIONAL FEATURE – an exceptionally realized fiction film that raises the possibilities of filmmaking and that will withstand the test of time.
-Only features that do not meet the criteria to qualify as an American film in the Best Feature category will be considered.
-The key roles of director, producer (“produced by”), and screenwriter should be based outside the U.S. and are not U.S. citizens.
-This is a director and producers’ award.
-The Gotham Award will be presented to the film’s credited director(s) and producer(s).
+• BEST INTERNATIONAL FEATURE – an exceptionally realized fiction feature-length film that raises the possibilities of filmmaking and that will withstand the test of time.
+Filmmaking with a point of view, where the vision of the director(s)/producer(s) is abundantly evident.
+Only features that do not meet the criteria to qualify as a U.S. film in the Best Feature category will be considered.
+The film must have been released in the country of origin from January 1, 2024 – December 31, 2024, with a theatrical run of at least seven consecutive days.
+The film need not have been released in the U.S. The key roles of director, producer (“produced by”), and screenwriter should be based outside the U.S. and are not U.S. citizens.
+This is a producers’ award.
+The Gotham Award will be presented to the film’s credited producer(s).

-• BREAKTHROUGH DIRECTOR PRESENTED BY CADILLAC – to a filmmaker whose first fiction film pushes the boundaries of creativity and demonstrates a unique vision.
+• BREAKTHROUGH DIRECTOR – to a filmmaker whose first fiction film (U.S. or international) pushes the boundaries of creativity and demonstrates a unique vision.
 If a feature has more than one director, each director must meet the criteria of it being their first feature.
+In instances in which a director(s) could be considered for both “Breakthrough” and the Best Director award, the category placement will be at the discretion of the nominating committees.
 The Gotham Award will be presented to the film’s credited director(s).

-• OUTSTANDING PERFORMANCE IN A NEW SERIES – For an outstanding single performance in a new fiction series submitted for Breakthrough Series.
-The role should be for a lead or significant featured or supporting role.
-Up to 10 performances may be nominated by the nominating committee.
+• OUTSTANDING LEAD PERFORMANCE – an outstanding single performance in an eligible feature film (U.S. or international).
+The role should be considered a leading role or co-leading role in the film, with the understanding that a film can have several leading roles.
+Up to ten performances may be nominated by the nominating committee.
 The Gotham Award will be presented to the performer.
 The possibility of awarding more than one award is at the discretion of the final jury.

 Submissions

-Submission Fees:
+Submission Fees: Commercial distribution entities

 For queries on eligibility and submissions, please contact: